bee365ag/beespaces-api-docs/docs/source/usage.rst

 The usage of the *beeSpaces-API* is pretty straightforward, it's a single ``HTTP-POST``.
 The data that needs to be included in this request however is heavily dependent on the actual setup and the requirements of the target environment.
-Therefore it's not a bad idea to have a rough overview of the :doc:`/architecture` in the mind to gather the required information fast and to understand certain constraints.
+Therefore it's not a bad idea to have a rough overview of the :doc:`/architecture` in mind to gather the required information fast and to understand certain constraints.

 Placing an Order